 createBaffles Makes internal faces into boundary faces.
 Does not duplicate points, unlike mergeOrSplitBaffles createPatch Utility to create patches out of selected boundary faces.
-Faces come either from existing patches or from a faceSet deformedGeom Deforms a polyMesh using a displacement field U and a scaling factor supplied as an argument faceSet Selects a face set through a dictionary flattenMesh Flattens the front and back planes of a 2D cartesian mesh insideCells Picks up cells with cell centre 'inside' of surface.
+Faces come either from existing patches or from a faceSet deformedGeom Deforms a polyMesh using a displacement field U and a scaling factor supplied as an argument flattenMesh Flattens the front and back planes of a 2D cartesian mesh insideCells Picks up cells with cell centre 'inside' of surface.
 Requires surface to be closed and singly connected mergeMeshes Merge two meshes mergeOrSplitBaffles Detects faces that share points (baffles).
-Either merge them or duplicate the points mirrorMesh Mirrors a mesh around a given plane moveDynamicMesh Mesh motion and topological mesh changes utility moveEngineMesh Solver for moving meshes for engine calculations.

-moveMesh Solver for moving meshes

-objToVTK Read obj line (not surface!) file and convert into vtk pointSet Selects a point set through a dictionary refineMesh Utility to refine cells in multiple directions renumberMesh Renumbers the cell list in order to reduce the bandwidth, reading and renumbering all fields from all the time directories $\,$ rotateMesh Rotates the mesh and fields from the direction n_1 to the direction tion n_2 setSet Manipulate a cell/face/point/ set or zone interactively setsToZones Add pointZones/faceZones/cellZones to the mesh from similar named pointSets/faceSets/cellSets splitMesh Splits mesh by making internal faces external.
-Uses attachDetach splitMeshRegions Splits mesh into multiple regions stitchMesh 'Stitches' a mesh subsetMesh Selects a section of mesh based on a cellSet transformPoints Transforms the mesh points in the polyMesh directory according to the translate, rotate and scale options zipUpMesh Reads in a mesh with hanging vertices and zips up the cells to guarantee that all polyhedral cells of valid shape are closed autoRefineMesh Utility to refine cells near to a surface collapseEdges Collapse short edges and combines edges that are in line combinePatchFaces Checks for multiple patch faces on same cell and combines them.
-These result from e.g. refined neighbouring cells get- ting removed, leaving 4 exposed faces with same owner modifyMesh Manipulates mesh elements refineHexMesh Refines a hex mesh by 2x2x2 cell splitting refinementLevel Tries to figure out what the refinement level is on refined cartesian meshes.
+Either merge them or duplicate the points mirrorMesh Mirrors a mesh around a given plane moveDynamicMesh Mesh motion and topological mesh changes utility moveEngineMesh Solver for moving meshes for engine calculations moveMesh Solver for moving meshes objToVTK Read obj line (not surface!) file and convert into vtk polyDualMesh Calculate the dual of a polyMesh.
+Adheres to all the feature and patch edges refineMesh Utility to refine cells in multiple directions renumberMesh Renumbers the cell list in order to reduce the bandwidth, reading and renumbering all fields from all the time directories $\,$ rotateMesh Rotates the mesh and fields from the direction n_1 to the direction tion n_2 setSet Manipulate a cell/face/point/ set or zone interactively setsToZones Add pointZones/faceZones/cellZones to the mesh from similar named pointSets/faceSets/cellSets singleCellMesh Removes all but one cells of the mesh.
+Used to generate mesh and fields that can be used for boundary-only data.
+Might easily result in illegal mesh though so only look at boundaries in paraview splitMesh Splits mesh by making internal faces external.
+Uses attachDetach splitMeshRegions Splits mesh into multiple regions stitchMesh 'Stitches' a mesh subsetMesh Selects a section of mesh based on a cellSet topoSet Operates on cellSets/faceSets/pointSets through a dictionary transformPoints Transforms the mesh points in the polyMesh directory according to the translate, rotate and scale options zipUpMesh Reads in a mesh with hanging vertices and zips up the cells to guarantee that all polyhedral cells of valid shape are closed autoRefineMesh Utility to refine cells near to a surface collapseEdges Collapse short edges and combines edges that are in line combinePatchFaces Checks for multiple patch faces on same cell and combines them.
+These result from e.g. refined neighbouring cells get- ting removed, leaving 4 exposed faces with same owner modifyMesh Manipulates mesh elements PDRMesh Mesh and field preparation utility for PDR type simulations refineHexMesh Refines a hex mesh by 2x2x2 cell splitting refinementLevel Tries to figure out what the refinement level is on refined cartesian meshes.
 Run before snapping refineWallLayer Utility to refine cells next to patches removeFaces Utility to remove faces (combines cells on both sides) selectCells Select cells in relation to surface splitCells Utility to split cells with flat faces